Johanmkr/AST5220/project/README.md

     * Write introduction
     * Write Abstract
     * Update nomenclature
+    * Make tables with fiducial cosmology and best fit cosmology

 * Theory
     * Use "density" instead of "density of curvatere" (only mathematical similaritites, not a real density)